Master of Public and International Affairs (MPIA)

 - GIA 5994 Thesis

-The Major Paper and Practicum are qualitatively equivalent final projects.
+The Major Paper (Project and Report) and Fieldwork/Practicum are qualitatively equivalent final projects.
 In both instances, students will put together a committee with one GIA adviser and two other GIA faculty members.
 An oral defense will be scheduled.

 Thinking of applying?
 Talk to us!